Do you want to compare SurveyMonkey vs Alchemer (SurveyGizmo) vs WPForms?

 For example, you can drag form fields from the panel on the left to the form preview pane on the right and your change is instantly shown in the preview.

 You can click on any field to change the name or settings without writing any code.
+It’s also super easy to create multi-column forms without code.

 And in the WPForms Challenge, the helpful tooltips quickly guide you through checking your form fields and notifications.